Trail Description

-The Medicine Bow Rail trail extends 21 miles, winding through the Medicine Bow National Forest.
-There are mile markers along the trail with distances shown for the original railroad, from it’s start in the rail yard in Laramie.
+The Medicine Bow Rail Trail extends 21 miles, winding through the Medicine Bow National Forest.
+Mile markers along the trail are distances from the original starting point in Laramie.
+Trail segments, from one trailhead to the next, are described below.

 The Pelton Creek trailhead marks the southern end of the Rail Trail.
 Facilities include a restroom, picnic table and gravel parking area where parking is free.
 The entire fence at this trailhead was replaced by the Friends of the Medicine Bow Rail Trail in 2021 thanks to a grant from the Albany County Recreation Board.